Hotmoka/hotmoka/README.md

 # Installation of Hotmoka <a name="installation">

-Takamaka is part of the Hotmoka project.
-The compiled jars of the Hotmoka and Takamaka projects are not yet available on a public repository such as Maven Central.
-Hence, the simplest way for using Takamaka is to clone and install the Hotmoka project inside your local Maven repository.
+The compiled jars
+of the Hotmoka and Takamaka projects are not yet available on a public repository such as Maven Central.
+Hence, the simplest way for using Hotmoka and to program smart contracts in Takamaka is to clone and install the Hotmoka project inside your local Maven repository.
 You need Java JDK version at least 11 for compiling the Hotmoka project.